AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/segments/quick-segments.md

 1. (Optional) Rename the segment.
 1. Click **[!UICONTROL Save]**.

-Notice how the segment's side bar changes from striped blue to blue.
+Notice how the segment's side bar changes from striped blue to a lighter blue.
 It also now appears in your left rail component list.

 ## What are project-only segments?